 - Transit integration

 That said, you don't need to be a city planner to improve bike amenities in your neighborhood.
 Consider joining a cycling advocacy organizations such as the League of American Bicyclists or HUB Cycling to promote local cycling.
 An active biking community encourages more local initiatives for cyclists, which in turn attracts more people to join the community.

 Culture and infrastructure should be looked at as closely related.
 Infrastructure supports cycling by reducing barriers such as inconvenient routes and perceived threats to safety.
 But without a strong ridership, it can be difficult for municipalities to justify bike-friendly expenditures.
 Which comes first, the bike environment or the bikes?
 Likely, it's both—and the situation may be different for different communities.

 Regardless of which is more effective, both are becoming more prevalent in North America.
 We mentioned above how North America's leading bike communities have invested heavily in infrastructure.
 Education and visibility can also have a huge impact.
-Critical Mass cycling events can be great means for increasing enthusiasm and encouragement—showing demand for municipal support and increasing awareness and safety among drivers.
+Critical Mass cycling events have potential as great means for increasing enthusiasm and encouragement by showing demand for municipal support and increasing awareness and safety among drivers.

-There are also signs the next generation of commuters may have their own commuting ambitions.
+There are also signs the next generation of commuters have their own commuting ambitions.
 A recent study at the University of Michigan shows that fewer young people are driving than in previous years.
-In 1983, 87 percent of nineteen year olds had their driver's license compared to 65 percent in 2008.
+In 1983, 87 percent of 19-year-olds had their driver's license, compared to 65 percent in 2008.

-That said, 40–60 year olds showed the greatest increase in cycling between 2001 and 2009, increasing from 10 percent to 21 percent of the cycling population.
-To compare, 16–24 and 25–39 year olds saw modest increases to 11 percent and 23 percent respectively.
+That said, those in the range of 40-60 years of age showed the greatest increase in cycling between 2001 and 2009, increasing from 10 percent to 21 percent of the cycling population.
+In comparison, those within the age ranges of 16–24 and 25–39 saw modest increases to 11 percent and 23 percent respectively.

 Supporting developments in culture and infrastructure